-We aim to provide services to any person who identifies with our mission goals in a pro-woman and trans-positive environment, regardless of gender identity.
+We aim to provide services to any person who identifies with our anti-oppressive, feminist, and trans-positive principles, regardless of gender identity.

 The Union for Gender Empowerment provides resources, educational opportunities and a center for advocacy.
 Resources include, but are not limited to, the following: